qiime2/paper2/sphinx_docs/index.rst

 analysis to obtain biologically meaningful results is needed in order to choose the number of sequences per sample to keep.
-Similarly, for processing raw sequencing data into ``FeatureTable[Frequency]`` artifact, it is absolutely necessary to know how the samples have been processed, including rich preparation metadata for processing and troubleshooting, as well as the type of barcodes used for multiplexed samples.
+Similarly, for processing raw sequencing data into ``FeatureTable[Frequency]`` artifact, it is absolutely necessary to know how the samples have been processed, including comprehensive preparation metadata for processing and troubleshooting, as well as the type of barcodes used for multiplexed samples.
 Metadata must be carefully considered, because the analysis cannot use information you did not provide.
 For example,